TAC PEOPLE’S RIDE - 2025 ENTRIES NOW OPEN

 Asset 1 Asset 2

-Swim in the wide and picturesque Barwon River estuary, along the sandy foreshore at the river mouth or at the neighbouring Ocean Grove Main Beach.
+At Barwon Heads you can swim in the wide and picturesque Barwon River estuary, along the sandy foreshore at the river mouth or at the neighbouring Ocean Grove Main Beach.
 Cast a line for a spot of fishing or, for more heart-racing adventure, head to the Bluff at Thirteenth Beach for lively surfing action.
+At Queenscliff, dive under the surface with Sea All Dolphin Swims and snorkel with wild dolphins, seals and colourful reef fish in Port Phillip.
+If you have kids in tow, treat them to a day of water play at Adventure Park in Wallington – Victoria’s biggest theme park.

 For more things to see and do, head to the Visit Geelong and The Bellarine website.